PeerMeHQ/know/basics/permissions.md

 ### Decision Making

 There are two types of decisions that role members can form together: **Text-only** proposals, and proposals that have [Actions](/basics/actions.md) attached.
-Since the latter can contain actions that could pose potential risks to a Fellowships [Vault](/basics/vault.md) or abuse other special privileges the smart contract has, Actions by default require a signature by the majority of role members for proposals to pass.
+Since the latter can contain actions that could pose potential risks to a Fellowships [Vault](/basics/vault.md) or abuse through other special privileges the smart contract has, Actions require a **signature by the majority of role members** for proposals to pass – if not defined otherwise by a [Policy](#policy).

-Text-only proposals are risk-free and therefore allow anyone owning the Fellowships vote token to vote and make their voice heard.
+Text-only proposals are risk-free and therefore allow anyone owning the Fellowships vote token to vote and make their voices heard.

 ### About the Leader Role